padulkemid/sonic-kanban/README.md

    - _Client_ is hosted on _**Firebase*_ while _Server_ is hosted on _**Heroku**_ 🤯
    keep an eye for differences between those things

+   - CSS is powered by [Bulma](https://bulma.io)!!🚀
+   please check their documentation for elements inside.

    - Happy Coding!

 ---